Blog

 3. "Add a small map icon next to the location on the event details screen."

-Generating A Working App Without Writing Code
+Generating a Working App Without Writing Code

 Building Your App's Brain